-Amici curiae comprise national organizations focused on the advancement of women in business and companies that value gender diversity and inclusion and are committed to the well-being of women and families.
+Amici curiae comprise national organizations focused on the advancement of women in business and are committed to the well-being of women and families.
 Amicus U.S. Women's Chamber of Commerce is a national organization with more than 500,000 members that seeks to increase economic growth opportunities for women.
-Amicus National Association for Female Executives is a national organization with more 60,000 members that works to empower women to achieve career and personal success and to recognize corporations and organizations that expand opportunities for women in business.
-Amici companies are dedicated to helping women thrive because it is good for their employees, customers, and communities, as well as for businesses and the national economy.
-While all amici strive to advance these goals, the regulations at issue turn the clock backwards.
+Amicus National Association for Female Executives is a national organization with more than 60,000 members that works to empower women to achieve career and personal success and to recognize corporations and organizations that expand opportunities for women in business.
+Amici have a strong interest in this case as the regulations at issue operate to defeat the goals of these organizations.